 So hopefully, any big changes to the script or attempts to develop and flesh out characters in Netflix’s live-action series don’t get in the way of the top-tier original plot of Avatar.
 Though, we are looking forward to what this new Avatar: The Last Airbender live-action adaptation brings to the table.

-Avatar: The Last Airbender Netflix live-action series cast: who is in the Avatar live-action series?
+Avatar: The Last Airbender Netflix live-action series cast

 Since announcing the four stars, Netflix has also shared that playing Uncle Iroh is Paul Sun-Hyung Lee.
-Commander Zhao (one of the season’s main antagonists) is Ken Leung, and Aang’s air nomad mentor Gyatso will be played by Kay Siu Lim.
+Commander Zhao (one of the season’s main antagonists) is Ken Leung, Utkarsh Ambudkar is King Bumi, Arden Cho is June, and Aang’s air nomad mentor Gyatso will be played by Kay Siu Lim.

 Here is the current cast list of Avatar: The Last Airbender Netflix live-action series: